Dr. Andor and Joy Kiszely Carnegie Hall Auditioned Recital

 LOCAL RECITAL FEE: Soloists: $55.
 Ensembles: $90 per ensemble.

-Each teacher may submit four (4) entrants who perform a solo, concerto or in an ensemble, but students may only enter one category, from intermediate through collegiate level, age 22.
+Each teacher may submit no more than four (4) entrants who perform a solo, concerto or in an ensemble, but students may only enter one category, from late intermediate through collegiate level, age 22.
 (An ensemble counts as one entry.)
-Examples of Intermediate piano literature are Beethoven: Sonatas, Op.
-49, Mendelssohn: Songs Without Words and Grieg: Lyric Pieces.
+Examples of Intermediate piano literature are Beethoven: Sonatas, Mendelssohn: Songs Without Words and Grieg: Lyric Pieces, Rachmaninov Preludes.
+Examples of standard concerti are Elgar's Cello Concerto, any of the five Beethoven Piano Concerti, Bruch's Violin Concerto, one movement from Vivaldi's Four Seasons.
+Chamber music is highly encouraged.

 Soloists will play one piece (one movement of a Sonata or up to 3 movements of a Suite) by memory from any period of the classical literature.
 The repertoire must consist of original compositions; simplified arrangements and transcriptions are not acceptable.
 Orchestral tutti in concerti must be minimized.
 Duets and ensemble pieces may be performed with music.
 For questions about appropriate literature, contact Nicholas Mynyk, as below.
 Students will be adjudicated by two judges and be placed in the Carnegie/Weill Hall Recital or Local Honors Recital or asked to try again next year.
 The decision of the Judges is Final.
 There will be a special professional recording session for the top 12 winners; location and time of recording session is TBA.
 Carnegie Hall does not permit any unauthorized recording or Photography on their premisses, PhMTA strictly adheres to all of Carnegie Hall's policies and procedures.